Article contents

 It’s often a good idea to have experts manage the majority of your pension pot, and we highly recommend PensionBee¹ for this – they’ve got a great track record, low fees and are easy to use.
 Here’s our PensionBee review to learn more.

 And then in addition, make your own investments, via a self-invested personal pension (SIPP).
 This is where you make the investment decisions, and can buy and sell the ETFs you’d like to – there’s no experts involved.
 If you’re keen to do this, here’s the best SIPP providers.
-AJ Bell¹ is a great choice, the ETF range is huge and the fees are reasonable.

-Unfortunately investing in ETFs isn’t entirely fee-free, although some ETF brokers are really bringing the cost down (like our top platforms above).
+Unfortunately investing in ETFs isn’t entirely fee-free, although some ETF brokers are really bringing the cost down (like our top options above).
 There’s typically a platform fee, and then fees within the ETF itself.

 ETFs themselves will also have fees, and this goes to the experts managing the investment fund, not the ETF trading platform you use (broker).
 These are often called the ETF fund manager, or ETF provider.

-These can vary a lot.
+These fees can vary a lot.
 A low maintenance index fund can have very low fees (for instance 0.1%), and actively managed ETFs can have fees up to 1.5% and sometimes more.
 It all depends on the type of investment you’d like.

 There’s also another more hidden fee you should be aware of, and that’s the ETF spread fee.
 This is the difference between the cost of buying an ETF vs the cost of selling the ETF.